mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2023

+1. Shwartz-Ziv, R., & LeCun, Y. (2023).
+To Compress or Not to Compress--Self-Supervised Learning and Information Theory: A Review. *arXiv preprint arXiv:2304.09355*.
+   - RG: The role of information theoretic information bottleneck is unclear in SSL context.
+   - TP: scrutinize various SSL approaches from an information theoretic perspective, introducing a unified framework that encapsulates  SS information-theoretic learning problem
+   - weave together existing research into a cohesive narrative, delve into contemporary self-supervised methodologies, and spotlight potential research avenues and inherent challenges
+   - discuss the empirical evaluation of information-theoretic quantities and their estimation methods
+   - TP furnishes an exhaustive review of the intersection of information theory, self-supervised learning, and deep neural networks.
+   - Section 5: Optimizing Information in Deep Neural Networks: Challenges and Approaches
+     - **Measuring the information in High dimensional spaces.**
 1. Balestriero, R., Ibrahim, M., Sobal, V., Morcos, A., Shekhar, S., Goldstein, T., ... & Goldblum, M. (2023).
 A cookbook of self-supervised learning. *arXiv preprint arXiv:2304.12210*.
    - Origin of SSL:
      - information restoration: masked image prediction, colorization,